Steve Waugh: ODI captain

-Struggles in the Caribbean
+First series as captain

 Mark Taylor retired at the end of the 1998–99 season and Waugh replaced him as Test captain, beginning with a tour of the Caribbean.
 Australia was expected to win as the West Indies had just been whitewashed 5–0 by South Africa.
 After easily winning the First Test, Australia was stymied by West Indies skipper Brian Lara, who batted with Jimmy Adams for the entire second day of the Second Test.
-This led to a victory for the home side, and in the Third Test, Lara batted for the entire final day to secure an unlikely win by one wicket.
+This led to a victory for the home team, and in the Third Test, Lara batted for the entire final day to secure an unlikely win by one wicket.
 This result placed Waugh under immense pressure and he made a controversial decision to drop Shane Warne from the team for the final Fourth Test.
 Australia won the final Test despite a third consecutive century from Lara, and retained the Frank Worrell Trophy 2–2.

 The subsequent ODI series between the two teams was drawn 3–3.
 The series was notable for two incidents.
 In the fifth match at Georgetown, Guyana, Waugh was facing the bowling of Keith Arthurton with his team needing four runs from the final over to win.
 He struck the last ball of the match into the outfield, and attempted three runs to tie the match.
 A crowd invasion resulted in all the stumps being removed, with Waugh out of his ground when the ball was returned by the fielder.
 The match was declared a tie.
 During the West Indies run-chase in the final match in Barbados, local batsman Sherwin Campbell was run out after he fell over because of a collision with the bowler (Brendon Julian) who was attempting to field the ball.
 This resulted in a crowd riot and Waugh was nearly struck in the head with a glass bottle.
 The match continued after Campbell was reinstated, but Waugh criticised the security and questioned the integrity of the match.

 Waugh struggled in the lead-up to the World Cup, scoring 135 runs at 22.50 and taking two wickets at 33.00.